Do you know what this is?

 Doesn’t that sound an awful lot like Netflix?

-With now 60 million subscribers, the $10 per month streaming subscription service is looking at around $6 billion in revenues in 2015.
+With 60 million subscribers, the $10 per month subscription streaming service saw around $6 billion in revenues in 2015.

 Daredevil is fully financed and produced by Netflix and, who would’ve thought, a Marvel classic.